ekim493/cs1371-autograder/README.md

 # CS1371-autograder
 The *new* Gradescope autograder for CS1371.
 ## Install instructions
 Currently, the Docker is hosted by me at ekim493/cs1371-autograder.
 To follow these instructions on your own, create a Docker hub account, then create your own Docker hub repository.
-Then, replace all instances of ekim493/cs1371-autograder with the name of your repository.
+Then, replace all instances of 'ekim493/cs1371-autograder' with the name of your repository.
 These instructions are only tested for Windows.
+- Clone this repository.
 - Download the Docker engine and log in.
-- Open the terminal and navigate to the directory with the Dockerfile.
+- Open the terminal and navigate to the cloned repository directory with the Dockerfile.
-- Type `docker build ./ -t ekim493/cs1371-autograder` followed by `docker run --rm -it -v /source/submit:/autograder/submission -v /source:/autograder/results ekim493/cs1371-autograder:latest bash`.
+- Type `docker build ./ -t ekim493/cs1371-autograder` and wait for the build process to finish
+- Type `docker run --rm -it -v /source/submit:/autograder/submission -v /source:/autograder/results ekim493/cs1371-autograder:latest bash`.
 - You should now be in the Docker container, and the terminal should say something like root@123123.
 - Run Matlab by typing `matlab -licmode onlinelicensing`.
 You will then be prompted to enter your email.
 - It will then prompt you for a one time password by following a link to the Mathworks website.